michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/2-schedule-menu-packing/sample-menu.md

 ---

-If you have a participant that has to eat gluten-free–please let us know.
-We can have a few gluten free options at camp, but we need to know in advance.
+If you have a participant that has to eat gluten-free, please let us know.
+We can have a few gluten-free options at camp, but we need to know in advance.

 Please note that we do have peanut butter on our menu.&nbsp;